wangqiqiML/random_mt_scripts/README.md

 # random_mt_scripts

 Some scripts I use in MT data processing and modeling.
 I hope these could be useful for other people as well.
 Most of them are spaghetti codes written in python but they are working.
-Do not expect elegance :P
+Do not expect elegance :P. Most of them uses Python2 rather than 3.

 ***MT_MESH***